arjunkaruvally/ubuntu-bing-wallpaper/README.md

 ##Instructions

-1. Run 'crontab -e' and edit it to add the run_script.sh in prefered frequency.
+1. Run 'crontab -e' and edit it to run the run_script.sh in prefered frequency.
 2. Enjoy bing picture of the day in your desktop daily.